bartmichu/zfs-scenarios/replication-ssh-push-syncoid/README.md

    sudo adduser zfs-push-sender
    ```

-3. Create a key pair for the dedicated user and add the public key to the system with the target pool:
+3. Create a key pair for the dedicated user and add the public key to the system with the target data pool:

    ```bash
    su - zfs-push-sender